paulelliott/fabrication-site/views/_content.markdown

       after_create { |company| company.update_attribute(:ceo, Fabricate(:drone, :name => 'Lead Drone') }
     end

-Breaking down the above, we are defining a "company" fabricator, which will generate Company model objects.
+Breaking down the above, we're defining a "company" fabricator, which will generate Company model objects.

-* The object has a name field, which is statically filled with "Fun Factory".
+- The object has a `name` field, which is statically filled with "Fun Factory".
-* It has a has_many association to employees and will generate an array of 20 records as indicated by the :count => 20.
+- It has a has_many association to employees and will generate an array of 20 records as indicated by the `:count => 20`.
 The block is passed the company object being fabricated and index of the array being created.
-* It has a belongs_to association to location and this will be generated immediately with the company object.
+- It has a belongs_to association to location and this will be generated immediately with the company object.
 This is because of the "!" after the association name.
-Also, leaving off the block will cause "{ Fabricate(:location) }" to be automatically generated for you.
-It will singularize the name of the attribute (if String#singularize is present) and use that as the fabricator name.
+Also, leaving off the block will cause `{ Fabricate(:location) }` to be automatically generated for you.
+It will singularize the name of the attribute (if `String#singularize` is present) and use that as the fabricator name.
-* After the object is built but before it is saved, it will update the name to "Another Fun Factory".
+- After the object is built but before it is saved, it will update the name to "Another Fun Factory".
-* After the object is created, it will update the "ceo" association with a new "drone" record.
+- After the object is created, it will update the "ceo" association with a new "drone" record.

 For a class with required arguments in its constructor, use the `on_init` method: